 Heading into the announcement at WWDC, there was plenty of reason to be dubious about this transition.
 Microsoft’s multiple failed attempts have left me skeptical about the success of such a transition.
 Apple’s harsh divide between MacOS and iPadOS also left many curious how they bridge the app gap between the two platforms.

 Fortunately, what Apple announced was a comprehensive plan to make sure every application imaginable will function in these new Macs.
-Apple hopes most developers will choose to transition their applications to run natively on ARM using the tools available in a new version of
+Apple hopes most developers will choose to transition their applications to run natively on ARM using the tools available in a new version of Xcode.
+Apple says key developers like Microsoft and Adobe will have its software ready to go on day one.
+That’s great news for early adopters.

 For apps that don’t transition, the company introduced a new version of Rosetta to “translate” these apps to run smoothly on ARM.
 Apple took a similar approach 15 years ago when it moved from PowerPC to Intel.